 Elliot Kermit Canfield-Dafilou

 Before attending Stanford, Elliot received a master's degree in music theory and a bachelor's degree in integrative arts with a focus in music technology from Penn State University.
 His master's thesis is an investigation of the role of dynamics, density, and timbre on spatialization in the music of Iannis Xenakis.
 While a graduate student at PSU, Elliot was the music technology graduate assistant where he taught introductory classes on digital audio and MIDI.
-Outside of course work, Elliot works as a freelance recording engineer, is an active composer of electroacoustic music, and software developer.
+Elliot also works as a freelance recording engineer, is an active composer of electroacoustic music, and software developer.